Carhul/Task_Manager/README.md

 The main requirements on this project was to build a full-stack website, where users could manage a common dataset, using **HTML5**, **CSS3**, **JavaScript**, **Python**, **Flask** and **MongoDB**.

+### User Stories ###

+* As a general user I want to:

+    * Se a simple application with calm colors without a lot of distractions
+    * Se the workload accross the departments
+    * See who made the task
+    * Have the opportunity to Sign Up for access to more features

+* As a logged in user, in addition to the general above, I want to:

+    * Be able to create tasks on the department of my own choice
+    * Edit and delete tasks created by me

+* As an Admin user I want to:

+    * Create a new department
+    * Edit department
+    * Delete department

 ### User Goals ###

 * A simple Task Manager to keep track of the workload with the easy-to-use management system, using the basic **CRUD** functions: Create, Read, Update and Delete.